baizon/packer-plugin-sshkey/README.md

 Starting from version 1.7, Packer supports a new `packer init` command allowing automatic installation of Packer plugins.
 Read the [Packer documentation](https://www.packer.io/docs/commands/init) for more information.

+Packer 1.8.5 now has a `-evaluate-datasources` parameter which solves the `ssh_private_key_file is invalid` issue.
+Run: `packer validate test.pkr.hcl -evaluate-datasources`